amosbatto/pmcommunity/extraRest/README.md

 If needing to use this endpoint in production, remember to modify the source code of this endpoint to only execute the specific SQL query that you need, and not use it to execute any SQL query as shown in this example.
-Otherwise, you are providing a way for hackers to attack your instalation of ProcessMaker.
+Otherwise, you are providing a way for hackers to attack your installation of ProcessMaker.

 For example, instead of using the above endpoint, it is recommended to edit the source code of `workflow/engine/plugins/extraRest/src/Services/Api/ExtraRest/extra.php`